 That does not mean that you should get up at the first impulse and file for separation.
 Communicating with your spouse about the problems you are facing and what you both can do to overcome them often helps smooth things out.

 Divorce is one of the last ways out of a failing marriage.
 If you have sincerely tried over time to solve the issues, but all efforts of reconciliation with your spouse have failed, it might be finally time to inform them about your decision to separate.

 Think about the consequences of your decision and be ready to deal with them.
 But before you say anything, be absolutely sure that there is no other way out and divorce is what you want.

 Once you are sure that separation is what you want, you might be impatient to get it over with soon.
 But divorce is a complicated affair so do good research on how the separation process works, what kind of resources you will need for it, and how it will impact your life.

 Every state has different laws dealing with divorce and every person’s circumstances are different too.
-Read up on local state laws relating to divorce, property rights, child custody, alimony, and child support.
+Read up on local state laws relating to divorce, property rights, child custody, spousal support, and child support.